 Who your audience is isn’t always straightforward.
-For example, baby formula is solving a problem for babies—but it’s also solving a problem for parents.
-For obvious reasons, in this scenario it’s the parents who will be seeking out the product.
+For example, baby formula is solving a problem for babies—but it’s also solving a problem for parents and caregivers.
+For obvious reasons, in this scenario it’s the caregivers who will be seeking out the product.
 This makes them the target audience for baby formula.

 Once you’ve figured out who your audience is broadly, the goal is to narrow that audience down into a profile that aligns with your product.
 One way to do that is by analyzing your customers’ journey.

 Understand Your Customers’ Journey

 By understanding how a customer goes from awareness and consideration to conversion and evaluation, you can narrow that broad audience down into a more defined profile.
 If you have one available, refer to a customer journey map, which outlines every touch point that a customer passes through before making a purchase.
 While it’s useful, a customer journey map isn’t entirely necessary.
 What’s most important is that you think about how a customer comes to know your business, and eventually make a purchase.

 For example, a caregiver who purchases baby formula could journey from awareness to purchase in a couple different ways.
 Their first touch point may have been hearing an ad for the formula in the mid-roll of their favourite parenting podcast.
 From there, the caregiver might ask a friend if they’ve used the product, or a peer might recommend it.
 For a final touch point before purchase, the caregiver may go to the formula’s website to read through user-generated reviews.